Table of Contents

 - Top 5 Situations When You Should Hire a Buyer’s Agent in NYC - July 18, 2018

 - 24 Celebrities Who Live in New York City - June 15, 2018

 - Moving to NYC? – 5 Things You Should Know When Apartment Rental Hunting - March 27, 2018

-The world is going greener and New York City is at the forefront.
-Not only is living eco-friendly – doing whatever you can to reduce your environmental footprint – good for the environment, can actually save you some greenbacks as well.
-Here are 7 super easy things you can do to green your NYC life without giving up the things you love.
+The world is going greener, and New York City is at the forefront.
+Not only is living eco-friendly – doing whatever you can to reduce your environmental footprint – good for the environment, can save you some greenbacks as well.
+Here are seven super easy things you can do to green your NYC life without giving up the things you love.

 1. Green your commute

 Citibike’s ever-expanding network of over 8,000 cycles can take you all around the city for crazy cheap.
 Plus, your heart, lungs, and beer belly will all thank you in the long run.
 You can sign up for a day or a 3-day pass for as low as $12, or you can go all the way with an annual pass for $155.
 Not so keen on biking in the rain?
 Skip the Uber and go for a GoGreenRide, a taxi company that uses hybrid cars.